sakuriee/AI-based-Clock-Drawing-Test-for-Dementia/Readme.md

 <br>

 ## ⭐  Features
-* Parkinson's disease detection based on clock drawing images.
+* Dementia detection based on clock drawing images.
 * Utilizes Teachable Machine, a user-friendly platform for training machine learning models.
-* Achieves an accuracy rate of 83%, providing reliable results.
+* Achieves an accuracy rate of 85%, providing reliable results.
 * Fast and efficient detection process.
 * Easy to use and integrate into existing applications.